tung-dang/alfred-workflow-nodejs/packages/core/docs/workflow-items.md

     }
 });

-const item3 = new Item({
+const item3 = new AfItem({
     title: 'item 3',
     subtitle: 'sub 3',
     mods: {
         // when users press CMD and enter to select a feedback, value of `arg` will be passed to next handler.
         cmd: {
             valid: true,
             arg: { a1: 'value1', a2: 'value2'},